How to make Khan Academy style videos

 If you’re looking for something much easier and that will run on all platforms, why not give Flixier a shot?

-It runs in your web browser, lets you record your screen, microphone and webcam at the same time if you want to and most importantly, it’s also a video editing tool, meaning you can easily cut out mistakes and add things like transitions, title cards and subtitles to your video afterwards.
+It runs in your web browser, lets you record your screen, microphone and webcam at the same time if you want to and you can even use it to auto-generate natural sounding subtitles based off a script in case you're a little microphone-shy and don't feel like using your own voice in the video!

 We hope our article helped shed some light on how to make Khan Academy style educational videos.
 If you want to learn more about creating educational and instructional video content, feel free to check out the rest of our blog!
 Or if you're ready to make your own educational videos, feel free to start creating with Flixier right now!